Performance of a New Point-of-care Rapid Test to Diagnose Pulmonary Coccidioidomycosis

 Compensation

-• Coccidioides serologic testing
+• Coccidioides serologic testing at baseline

 • Repeat testing in 30 days if negative baseline results